 The need for workers to fill gaps in Canada is dire due to a decline in births and an increase in the number of people retiring.
 And apart from the thousands of existing vacancies, many jobs are also created yearly.
-The country is therefore in need of not only skilled and semi-skilled workers but also low- and unskilled ones too.
+The country is, therefore in need of not only skilled and semi-skilled workers but also low- and unskilled ones.

 Permanent Residency Benefits

 Gaining Canadian permanent residency comes with many benefits.
 You will have the same benefits that come with being a citizen of the country.
-This includes having access to free universal healthcare, as well as free schooling for all children up to the high school level.
+This includes having access to free universal healthcare and free schooling for all children up to the high school level.

 Top Level Universities